uptechteam/ios-cookbook/4-architecture.md

 `UIView` subclass and `.xib` interface builder file with layout.

-From responsibilities division point of view view controller is same part of view layer as view itself, so this module's part is completely optional.
-Everything from it can be easily moved to view controller and functionality will remain same.
-However, we recommend implementing view separately from view controller to avoid growth of view controller's codebase.
+This module's part is completely optional, everything from it can be easily moved to view controller and functionality will remain same.
+However, we recommend implementing view separately from view controller to avoid growth of view controller's code base.

 All views are required to implement `render(props:)` method, which restores state of view from props object.
 This method must always bring view to same state for same props (view state must not depend on previous calls).